How Many Solar Panels Do You Need?

 You Need to Know

-• The average home will need a system with 18 to 22 panels.
+• The average home needs a system of 18 to 22 panels.

 How many solar panels do you need for a house?

 1. Calculate your home's average monthly electricity use in kilowatt-hours.
-You can find this figure on your electric bill.
+Your electric bill lists it.

-2. Determine peak sunlight hours per day for your specific location.
-The closer you are to the equator, the more peak sun hours your area will have.
-For example, Virginia has around 3.5-4 peak sun hours, while Southern California has close to 7 peak sun hours.
+2. Determine your location's peak sunlight hours per day.
+The closer to the equator, the more you get: Virginia sees around 3.5 to 4 peak sun hours, while Southern California sees close to 7.

-3. When comparing solar panels, look for the wattage rating, which is usually between 250 and 400 watts each.
+3. When comparing solar panels, note the wattage rating, usually 250 to 400 watts each.

 4. Divide your total monthly electricity use by average daily sunlight hours.

-5. Once you have your daily energy needs, divide them by the individual panel's wattage.
+5. Divide your daily energy needs by the individual panel's wattage.

-6. Round up to the nearest whole number to ensure full system coverage.
+6. Round up to the nearest whole number for full coverage.

-9. Read up on your city and state’s regulations and utility policies regarding grid integration requirements.
+9. Read your city and state regulations and utility policies on grid integration.

 Solar panel system size details